guineveresaenger/solas-container/README.md

 ## Latest

-Any image tagged `:latest` is the most recent development version of the image that has passed CI tests.
+Any image tagged `:latest` is the most recent development version that has passed CI tests.
 It may change as further adjustments get made.
 Use at your own risk.

 ## Tagged versions